Montana-Media-Arts/341-web-design-Fall2020/_docs/topic-01/04-documentation/page-01.md

 - HyperText Markup Language (HTML); `.html`
 - Cascading Style Sheet (CSS); `.css`

-In the Git module, we'll look at the first type; Markdown or `.md` files, using a text editor.
+We'll look at the first type; Markdown or `.md` files, using a text editor.